 The Difference Between Multiple Intelligences and Learning Styles

-One common misconception about multiple intelligences is that it means the same as “learning styles.”
-Instead, multiple intelligences represents different intellectual abilities, while learning styles represent different approaches to tasks.
+One common misconception about multiple intelligences is that it means the same thing as learning styles.
+Instead, multiple intelligences represents different intellectual abilities.
 Learning styles, according to Howard Gardner, are the ways in which an individual approaches a range of tasks.
-They have been categorized in a number of different ways -- visual/auditory/kinesthetic, impulsive/reflective, right brain/left brain, etc. Gardner argues that the idea of learning styles does not contain clear criteria for how one would define a learning style, where the style comes, and how it can be recognized/assessed.
+They have been categorized in a number of different ways -- visual, auditory, and kinesthetic, impulsive and reflective, right brain and left brain, etc. Gardner argues that the idea of learning styles does not contain clear criteria for how one would define a learning style, where the style comes, and how it can be recognized and assessed.
 He phrases the idea of learning styles as "a hypothesis of how an individual approaches a range of materials."

 What Multiple Intelligences Theory Can Teach Us